Tour de France 2024: Stage-by-Stage Guide

 Read about Stage 6 Tour de France 2024.

-The main difficulty is the 1.6km climb of the Côte de Curtil-Vergy.
+The first part of the parcours is on roads through forests.
+Here, there's the 1.6km climb of the Côte de Curtil-Vergy.

 Read about Stage 7 Tour de France 2024.